Undergraduate Course: Meteorology: Atmosphere and Environment (METE08001)

 Weeks 2-3: Atmospheric structure, meteorological observations, interpreting charts

-Week 4: Air masses and weather fronts
+Week 4: Air masses, weather fronts and weather forecasts

 Week 5: Clouds and precipitation